forgodsake/summary/Jetpack各组件原理总结.md

     void ensureViewModelStore() {
         if (mViewModelStore == null) {
             NonConfigurationInstances nc =
-                    (NonConfigurationInstances) getLastNonConfigurationInstance();
+	        getLastNonConfigurationInstance();
             if (nc != null) {
-                // Restore the ViewModelStore from NonConfigurationInstances
+                // Restore the ViewModelStore from
+                // NonConfigurationInstances
                 mViewModelStore = nc.viewModelStore;
             }
             if (mViewModelStore == null) {